You are here

 "Employee" or "worker" shall include every person, including minors, working full-time or part-time under a contract of hire, written or implied.

-CORPORATE OFFICERS/LIMITED LIABILITY COMPANY MEMBERS
+CORPORATE OFFFICERS/LIMITED LIABILITY COMPANY MEMBERS

 Corporate officers and limited liability company members are considered employees of the company.
 Any officer or member of a limited liability company (maximum of 5) may exempt themselves from coverage by filing a Form WC-10 with their insurance company.
 The exemptions shall not decrease the number of employees for purposes of determining the employer's obligations under the Workers' Compensation Act.